scchess/Qualimap/doc/analysis.rst

 :guilabel:`Summary`

   **Basic information** and statistics for the alignment data.
-Qualimap reports here information about the total number of reads, number of mapped reads, paired-end mapping performance, read length distribution, insert size, nucleotide content, coverage, mapping quaility and chromosome-based statistics.
+Qualimap reports here information about the total number of reads, number of mapped reads, paired-end mapping performance, read length distribution, insert size, nucleotide content, coverage, number of indels, mapping quaility and chromosome-based statistics.

+  For region-based analysis the information is given inside of regions, including some additional information like, for example, number of correct strand reads.

 :guilabel:`Input`